Berry

 A berry is a small, pulpy, and often edible fruit.
-Typically, berries are juicy, rounded, brightly colored, sweet, sour or tart, and do not have a stone or pit, although many pips or seeds may be present.
-Common examples are strawberries, raspberries, blueberries, blackberries, red currants, white currants and blackcurrants.
+Typically, berries are juicy, rounded, brightly colored, sweet, sour or tart, and do not have a stone or pit although many pips or seeds may be present.
+Common examples of berries in the culinary sense are strawberries, raspberries, blueberries, blackberries, white currants, blackcurrants, and redcurrants.
 In Britain, soft fruit is a horticultural term for such fruits.